// Overriding inline styles of the Safety Wing widget

 Cost of flight

 This is obviously going to depend on where you are flying from and if you are getting any special rates.
 For example, my friend got her tickets from California, roundtrip for about $400 because she got a black Friday sale.
 Or you can fly there for free like I did.
-I think my flight was around $1200 roundtrip (Florida to Bali) but I got it completely free utilizing my favorite travel hack.
+I think my flight was around $1200 roundtrip (Florida to Bali) but I got it completely free utilizing my favorite travel hack (sign up to my newsletter and you’ll get instant access to my guide to free flights).

 ATMS